|

 be a single view, such as Odin in Norse practices, The Horned

-In many sects, the God comes in two forms, the young God who
+and so on.
+In many sects, the God comes in two forms, the young

-starts the year and works through the Sun till Yule when he has
+God who starts the year and works into the Summer when he becomes

 -